wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **Q:**&ensp;But you seem to say that all is chaos, accidental, unpredictable.

-**M:**&ensp;Yes, in the sense that not all the laws of being are known and not all events are predictable.
+**M:**&ensp;Yes, in the sense that not all the laws of beïng are known and not all events are predictable.
 The more you are able to understand, the more the universe becomes satisfactory, emotionally and mentally.
 Reälity is good and beautiful; we create the chaos.

 **Q:**&ensp;If you mean to say that it is the free will of man that causes accidents, I would agree.
 But we have not yet discussed free will.